This quick one pan, Spanish style chicken with cauliflower rice is super easy and big on flavor.

 *Free printable recipe card is available at the end of the post.

 Now that the cauliflower is prepared, you’re ready to start cooking.
 First, sear the chicken breasts in oil.
 I like to use avocado oil because it has a very high smoke point.
 You could also use olive oil, but just be sure it doesn’t smoke.
-Once the chicken breasts are browned on one side transfer them to a dish.

-Add some more oil and sauté the onion with a little salt in that same pan until tender.
 Then you’ll add your tomato sauce, garlic, salt, pepper, paprika, oregano, and cayenne pepper (I just couldn’t resist.
 If you don’t want heat, you can leave the cayenne out).
 Stir it around scraping up all those little brown bits.
 Mmm.
-You can just smell the wonderful combination of spices now.

 Stir in the ground cauliflower incorporating the sauce and spices through and through.

-Tuck the chicken breasts seared side up into the pan with the cauliflower.
-Pour the juices from the chicken into the pan, as well.
 Now reduce the flame to medium-low, cover, and cook about 10-12 minutes until the inside temperature of the chicken registers 160℉ with a meat thermometer.

 Your chicken is perfectly juicy now and done.
 Transfer it to a cutting board and let it cool a little before slicing.